Earconwald

-Erkenwald has, in recent times, been portrayed in novels and films, for example in the work of Bernard Cornwell.
+Erkenwald has, in recent times, been portrayed in novels and films, for example in Bernard Cornwell's The Saxon Stories.

 The early diocese of London was coterminous with the Kingdom of Essex, making the Bishop of London the Bishop of the East Saxons.

 Life

 Medieval Stained Glass Window depicting St. Erkenwald and St. William (likely Bishop William of London) in St. Peter Mancroft Church, Norwich.

 Origins

-Earconwald is traditionally of royal ancestry, though there are competing theories as to his precise pedigree, owing to limited records and great the antiquity of his period.
+Erkenwald is traditionally of royal ancestry, though there are competing theories as to his precise pedigree, owing to limited records and great the antiquity of his period.

 He is often listed as a son of the house of King Offa of Essex (for example by William Dugdale) or King Offa of East Anglia (for example by John of Tynemouth), though the chronology makes these options unlikely.
+Another tradition identifies him as the son of King Annas, the "holy king of the East-Angles".

 The Frankish 'eorcen- in his name might indicate Kentish descent.
 He may have been born in the Kingdom of Lindsey in modern Lincolnshire.

-Stone marking the site of the grave of Mellitus (d.
-624), the first Bishop of London, in the ruins of St Augustine's Abbey, Canterbury.Erkenwald may have been a pupil of Mellitus, linking him directly to the Augustine mission.
-Mellitus's shrine was stripped of valuables and destroyed during the Dissolution of the Monasteries.

 As a young man, he may have studied under Mellitus, Archbishop of Canterbury.